-The ACT stands out as a unique due to its Science Test.
-As I’ve written before in other articles, the ACT Science Test is more of an enhanced Reading Test that measure students’ ability to gather/interpret information from graphs and charts rather than paragraphs of information.
+The ACT stands out as unique due to its Science Test.
+As I’ve written before in other articles, the ACT Science Test is more of an enhanced Reading Test that measures students’ ability to gather/interpret information from graphs and charts rather than paragraphs of information.

 The biggest similarity in how the ACT and SAT are viewed is one that most students probably don’t want to hear: The importance of both the SAT and ACT in college admissions is shrinking.
 The causes of this phenomenon are two-sided.
 The first cause is common sense: the score from a three-hour test should not be the biggest factor in whether or not a college accepts a student.

 The second cause comes from the scores, high scores.
 At ultra-selective colleges across the country, admissions counselors receive innumerable applications with perfect or near-perfect ACT/SAT scores.
 Ten of fifteen years ago these scores would have pushed a student’s application into the YES pile.
 Unfortunately, those days are long gone.
 Why?
 Applicants With Great Scores > Available Spots At Your Dream School.
 Sorry.

 In response to a deluge of high test scores, most colleges around the country now practice a more holistic, or well-rounded approach to college applications.
 Though a high test score is still required to receive serious consideration, your other strengths (grades, essays, extra curricular activities, volunteer work, sports etc.) go much further in influencing a college’s decision than they might have in the past.

 Another factor that influences how colleges view the ACT and SAT is the number of tests taken.
 In 2011, the number of students who took the ACT exceeded the number of students who took the SAT.
 With a roughly 50/50 split between the tests, colleges found another reason to treat them as equals.